 CSJ Project Hope

-Since 2015, we have worked with our staff and volunteers to reach out with compassion in response to the plight of refugees.
+From 2015 - 2021, we worked with our staff and volunteers to reach out with compassion in response to the plight of refugees.

-We hope to make a difference in the lives of those fleeing their homeland by providing a place of welcome and safety.
-This is in keeping with item 45 of the Sisters' Constitutions: "We respond in collaboration with others… to create a society transformed by the values of the Gospel by which the dignity and freedom of every person is experienced and affirmed."
+We sought to make a difference in the lives of those fleeing their homeland by providing a place of welcome and safety.
+This was in keeping with item 45 of the Sisters' Constitutions: "We respond in collaboration with others… to create a society transformed by the values of the Gospel by which the dignity and freedom of every person is experienced and affirmed."

-We work in collaboration with the Office for Refugees, Archdiocese of Toronto and others.
+We worked in collaboration with the Office for Refugees, Archdiocese of Toronto and others.